thegetty/quire-docs/content/documentation/implementation.md

 - Quire does not offer a graphical user interface, but requires using a {{< q-def "command-line shell" >}} and a {{< q-def "text editor" >}} to create a publication.
 While this can be a new and somewhat intimidating way to work, we‘ve found that most users can fairly quickly master the basics.

 - Quire can be used "out of the box" by any individual, no matter their skill level, using Quire [tutorials](/learn/tutorial/) and documentation as support.
-However, in order to customize the Quire starter theme, advanced knowledge of CSS, HTML, and static-site generation is required.
+However, in order to customize the layouts and features of the default Quire theme beyond what is provided out of the box, advanced knowledge of CSS, HTML, and static-site generation is required.

 - We do provide documentation and additional [resources](/learn/other-resources/) to aid non-technical users in gaining the skills and knowledge to use Quire in a more advanced way.